DeanB27/BigDataGuys/README.md

 # Big Data Guys

-This is the description for a Spotify playlist analyzer.
-In this analyzer we plan to implement a way to link your Spotify playlist to our analyzer, to return an analysis of the songs in your playlist by genre.
-We also plan to give a style rating to the user's playlist such as "happy" or "sad" depending on the vibe of the playlist.
-In addition to this we plan to implement a system that will create a list of recommendations with similar songs to their old playlist.
-We plan to host this program via a Streamlit pages website where people can copy and paste their spotify playlist link directly into the website.
+This Github repo contains our Spotify playlist analyzer (Vibify).
+In this analyzer we implemented a way to link your Spotify playlist to our analyzer, which returns an analysis of the songs in your playlist by genre, mood, and popularity.
+We also gave a style rating to the user's playlist such as "happy" or "sad" depending on the vibe of the playlist.
+In addition to this, we implemented a system that creates a list of recommendations with similar songs to the inputted playlist.
+We hosted this program via a Streamlit website where people can copy and paste their spotify playlist links directly into the website.

 ## Team Members